ZcashFoundation/zebra/book/src/user/docker.md

 For example, if we'd like to enable metrics on the image, we'd build it using the following `build-arg`:

+> [!WARNING]
+> To fully use and display the metrics, you'll need to run a Prometheus and Grafana server, and configure it to scrape and visualize the metrics endpoint.
+This is explained in more detailed in the [Metrics](https://zebra.zfnd.org/user/metrics.html#zebra-metrics) section of the User Guide.

 ```shell
 docker build -f ./docker/Dockerfile --target runtime --build-arg FEATURES='default-release-binaries prometheus' --tag local/zebra.mining:latest .
 ```